 4407.2 FORM CMS-224-14 DRAFT

-4407.2 Part II - Federally Qualified Health Center Contract Labor and Benefit Cost.--This section identifies the contract labor and benefit costs relating to direct patient care and top level management services.
+4407.2 Part II - Federally Qualified Health Center Contract Labor and Benefit Cost.--This section identifies the contract labor and benefit costs relating to direct patient care.
+See Worksheet A for the applicable cost center definitions.

 DEFINITIONS

-Column 1 - Contract Labor Costs.--Enter the amount paid for services furnished under contract, rather than by employees, for direct patient care and management services for the occupations on lines 1 through 15.
+Column 1 - Contract Labor Costs.--Enter the amount paid for services furnished under contract, rather than by employees, for direct patient care and management services for the occupations on lines 2 through 15.
+Line 1 is the aggregate of lines 2 through 15.
 DO NOT include cost for equipment, supplies, travel expenses, and other miscellaneous or overhead items (non-labor costs).

-Column 2 - Benefit Costs.--Enter the amount of employee benefit costs, also referred to as wage-related costs, for services furnished under contract, rather than by employees, for direct patient care management services for the occupations listed on lines 1 through 15.
+Column 2 - Benefit Costs.--Enter the amount of employee benefit costs, also referred to as wage-related costs, for direct patient care services for the occupations listed on lines 2 through 15.
+Line 1 is the aggregate of lines 2 through 15.

 4407.3 Part III - Federally Qualified Health Center Employee Data.--This section identifies data related to the human resources of the FQHC.
-The human resources statistics are required for each of the job categories specified in lines 14 through 29.
+The human resources statistics are required for each of the job categories specified in lines 16 through 29.